microsoft/autogen/docs/design/05 - Services.md

 - In-Memory: the Agent Workers and Services are all hosted in the same process and communicate over in-memory channels.
 Available for python and .NET.
 - Python only: Agent workers communicate with a python hosted service that implements an in-memory message bus and agent registry.
 - Micrososft Orleans: a distributed actor system that can host the services and workers, enables distributed state with persistent storage, can leverage multiple event bus types, and cross-language agent communication.
-- *Future: support for other languages distributed systems such as dapr or Akka.*
+- *Roadmap: support for other languages distributed systems such as dapr or Akka.*

 The Services in the system include: